 Adjust quickly if things go wrong.
 Look around you; be open to other people's help.
 If you get totally lost, move to the position you should next be in and wait for the appropriate moment.
 For a square this is usually the men home and the ladies one place round, though it's not a disaster if the ladies finish with the wrong man.
 For a longways dance, it's normally a single or double progression: ones down, twos up.
 For a Becket dance it's one or two places round to the right or left.
 It's possible that you might have to make a major adjustment in a longways dance.
 If some couples have moved on two places and some one place, you may find you're a neutral couple in the middle of the set.
 What do you do?
 Have a quick look around.
 If it's just one pair of couples who have moved the wrong amount, there will be a couple just past them looking as lost as you are.
 Go and dance with them, and it's probably a waste of time saying to the confused people “You should have been with us” — they'll be even more confused.
 Occasionally all the people above you have moved on two places and the people below you only one, or vice-versa.
 If you can see that this has happened, go to the bottom of the set.
 Very few dancers have the awareness needed to do this.
 Most people just stand there helplessly, making desperate arm-waving movements, and then grab a couple the next time — now somebody else has the problem.

 Know your figures.
 What figures you need to know depends on the style of the dance, and the caller has to play fair — if I was doing an American Square and called “Allemande left your corner — allemande right your partner — Schiehallion reel” you'd be entitled to break down.
 Equally I wouldn't call “Box Circulate” or “Ends Trade” because these are Western Square Dance moves that dancers probably wouldn't know — but I might call “Star Through” or even “Flutter-wheel” since these are fairly widely known in England.
-If it's a figure you don't know, try to watch your opposite person — so if you're a head lady, watch the other head lady.
+If it's a figure you don't know, try to watch your opposite person — so if you're a head lady in a square, watch the other head lady.
 If you can mirror her move you'll probably get away with it!